How Fundable is Your Business: The True Meaning of Fundability, and Just How Your Business Can Get Fundable

 Any web site must be searchable.
 If you make your customers and prospects go to another web site, they may not return.

 A corporate address must be an actual brick and mortar building.
 It must be a deliverable physical address.
 For a retail establishment, this should not be a residential address or a PO Box.
 Do not use UPS mailing addresses.
 Some lenders will not approve and fund unless this criterion is met.

 A PO Box PBSA stands for a PO Box Post Box Street Address.
 Lenders and credit providers understand that these are really post office boxes.
 They will see these as being non-legitimate ‘addresses’, just like post office boxes.

 Many entrepreneurs, particularly startup owners, don’t have the cash for actual office space.
-Luckily, the good news is, virtual offices are available in all states and many cities.
+Luckily, virtual offices are available in all states and many cities.
 We recommend Alliance Virtual Offices, Regus, and DaVinci.

 Your virtual office, preferably, must be in the same state where your company is incorporated.